csinva/csinva.github.io/_notes/stat/graphical_models.md

   - why it works
     - the sampling process settles into a dynamic equilibrium where time spent in each state is proportional to its posterior probability
     - provided transition matrix q is *ergodic* - every state is reachable and there are no periodic cycles - only 1 steady-state soln
+  - Gibbs: we have conditionals
+    - Metropolis-Hastings we have to estimate conditionals

 3. *variational inference* - formulate inference as optimization
    - minimize KL-divergence between observed samples and assumed distribution

 ## conditional independence properties